 * MODEL NUMBER SELECTION NOTES:

-- Carbon Steel and Aluminum Material may not be selected in combination with a NEMA 4X Rating in Segment 7.
+- Carbon Steel Material may not be selected in combination with a NEMA 4X Rating in Segment 3.

 - Wire Reinforced Safety Glass should only be selected when impact hazards are immanent, due to viewing obstructions created by wire.

-- Please provide custom window material and case finish specifications in writing at time of order.
+- Please provide custom mounting frame and door material, window material and mounting frame and door finish specifications in writing at time of order.

 - Key Operated Compression Latch Operators require a special key to operate.
 One (1) key is supplied with each unit, but extra keys are available on request.

 - Tool Operated Compression Latch Operator requires a 5/32″ hex (allen) head tool to operate (not supplied)